gwuhaolin/web-webpack-plugin/readme.md

     ]
 };
 ```
-### entity attribute
+### entry attribute
-The entity property is similar to template, and also supports callback functions for complex situations.
-But if the entity is empty to use the current page directory `index.jsx?` As the entrance
+The entry property is similar to template, and also supports callback functions for complex situations.
+But if the entry is empty to use the current page directory `index.jsx?` As the entrance